At Tome

 However, what many of these Authors (and they really do seem to be “Authors”) really seem to want to write is original fiction set in the canon Author’s world with their own characters undertaking the adventure in place of the Author’s originals.
 Unfortunately they have acquired the underlying conviction that if they write out the story they really want to tell, and base it upon non-canon characters, people will refuse to read it, automatically translating any hint of a “non-canon character” into the dreaded “Mary Sue”.

 Too often their fears (both the Authors’ and the readers’) are justified.
-But that still does not really excuse the practice of claiming that the story is “about” Miss Hermione Jean Granger, when the story is actually “about” some generic soap opera ingenue (generally American) in a bushy wig and a Hermione Granger mask.
+But that still does not really excuse the practice of claiming that the story is “about” Miss Hermione Jean Granger, when the story is actually “about” some generic soap opera ingenue (often American) in a bushy wig and a Hermione Granger mask.
 This is popularly referred to as a “canon-rip”, and while rather a lot of fanfic authors get away with it, one can never depend upon being one of them.

 As to the problem of non-canon characters: despite all of the people who immediately claim that they “don’t like non-canon characters”, I have yet to hear any of them continue to apply this statement to the cases where the storyteller has managed to produce a good one.